aloaam/mit-pacmen-exercise/README.md

 This is one of the exercises of the MITxPro-MERN course, on the "Styles and Bootstap" module.

-This exercise consists generates a PacMan by clicking on the button "Add PacMan".
+This exercise generates a PacMan by clicking on the button "Add PacMan".
 By clicking on the button "Start Game", the PacMen will start moving randomly all over the screen bouncing on the edges.

 ## Installaion